stepuntik/shop-clothing/README.md

 ## Acknowledgments

-- This project was developed with the aim of providing an enjoyable and hassle-free online shopping experience.
+- This project was inspired by an amazing sample by [zerotomastery.io](https://zerotomastery.io/) and developed with the aim of providing a demo filled with an enjoyable and hassle-free online shopping experience.